sam2829/strongest-avenger-react/README.md

 ***LoggedInNavIcons.js***

-Used to improve code readability and make it easier for futre changes or additions.
+Used to improve code readability and make it easier for future changes or additions.

 ***LoggedOutNavIcons.js***

-Used to improve code readability and make it easier for futre changes or additions.
+Used to improve code readability and make it easier for future changes or additions.

 ***MoreDropDown.js***

 Used so that the post and comment dropdown menu are the same and able to edit or delete post or comment.
-Handledelete and HandleEdit are passed as props so that they can be handled seperately.
+Handle delete and Handle Edit are passed as props so that they can be handled separately.
 This also contains the drop down menu for the profile page.
 Having these in the own component let me re-use the code and enhanced code readability.

 ***SearchBy.js***

-This was used on numerous pages so having this seperate improved code readability and makes it easier for future additions or changes.
+This was used on numerous pages so having this separate improved code readability and makes it easier for future additions or changes.

 ***CommentAgree.js***

 Used for when the user selects if the agree with the post or not.
-This is in the comment create and edit form so is seperated into it's own file to save repitition, improve readability and easier for future modifications.
+This is in the comment create and edit form so is separated into its own file to save repetition, improve readability and easier for future modifications.

 ***PostCreateFormImageField.js***

 Used in both post create and edit post forms to upload an image.
-This was seperated into it's own file to to save repitition, improve readability and easier for future modifications.
+This was separated into its own file to save repetition, improve readability and easier for future modifications.

 ***PostCreateFormVideoField.js***

 Used in both post create and edit post forms to upload a video.
-This was seperated into it's own file to to save repitition, improve readability and easier for future modifications.
+This was separated into its own file to save repetition, improve readability and easier for future modifications.

 ***PostCreateFormRadioButtons.js***

 Used in both post create and edit post forms to select whether to post an image or a video.
-This was seperated into it's own file to to save repitition, improve readability and easier for future modifications.
+This was separated into its own file to save repetition, improve readability and easier for future modifications.

 ***PostCreateFormTextFields.js***

 Used in both post create and edit post forms to type in information about the post.
-This was seperated into it's own file to to save repitition, improve readability and easier for future modifications.
+This was separated into its own file to save repetition, improve readability and easier for future modifications.

 ***PostLikeIcon.js***

 Used so that user can like or unlike a post functionality.
-This was seperated into it's own file to improve code readabiltiy and for future additions or modifications.
+This was separated into its own file to improve code readability and for future additions or modifications.

 ***ProfileEditFormImageField.js***

 Used so that user can edit their profile image.
-This was seperated into it's own file to improve code readabiltiy and for future additions or modifications.
+This was separated into its own file to improve code readability and for future additions or modifications.

 ***ProfileEditFormTextFields.js***

 Used so that user can edit their profile information.
-This was seperated into it's own file to improve code readabiltiy and for future additions or modifications.
+This was separated into its own file to improve code readability and for future additions or modifications.

-***PopularProfiles***
+***PopularProfiles.js***

 This is re-used across many pages, displaying the most popular profiles.
-This was seperated into it's own file to improve code readability, avoid code repitiion and make it easier for future additions or modifications.
+This was separated into its own file to improve code readability, avoid code repetiion and make it easier for future additions or modifications.

 ***CreateReportFormFields.js***

 Used so that user can provide information and create a report.
-This was seperated into it's own file to improve code readabiltiy and for future additions or modifications.
+This was separated into its own file to improve code readability and for future additions or modifications.

 ## Custom Hooks